Google Ads

 If tracking is wrong, everything built on top of it becomes unreliable.

-Google Ads conversion tracking measures whether clicks and ad interactions lead to valuable actions such as leads, purchases, bookings, calls, sign-ups, subscriptions, or other business outcomes.
+Google Ads conversion tracking measures whether ad interactions lead to valuable actions such as leads, purchases, bookings, calls, sign-ups, subscriptions, or other business outcomes.

 It needs meaningful primary conversion actions, clean definitions of success, correct attribution expectations, deduplication, and alignment between business value and the optimization target.